sarahman/laravel-activitylog-with-pivots/README.md

 This package highly depends on the `spatie/laravel-activitylog` and `fico7489/laravel-pivot` composer packages.
 This package deals with all kinds of `Eloquent` events based logging as well as the `Pivot` models events.

-## Install
+## Installation

-1. Install package with composer
+1. Install package with composer:
 ```bash
 composer require sarahman/laravel-activitylog-with-pivots
 ```
-With this statement, a composer will install highest available package version for your current laravel version.
+With this statement, the highest available package version for your current laravel/lumen version will be installed.

+2. Follow the [documentation](https://docs.spatie.be/laravel-activitylog.) of the `spatie/laravel-activitylog` to install with skipping the `composer` package installation command.

-2. Use `Sarahman\Database\Support\Traits\LogsActivityWithPivots` trait in your base model or only in particular models.
+3. Use `Sarahman\Database\Support\Traits\LogsActivityWithPivots` trait in your base model or only in particular models.

 ```php
 use Sarahman\Database\Support\Traits\LogsActivityWithPivots;